 Exhibition and Reception

-All entries will be displayed in the Nolen Art Lounge at the Campus Center, from October 10 through October 22.
+All entries will be displayed in the Lewis Global Study Center, Wright Hall from October 16 through October 30.

-A reception will be held from 12:00 to 1:30 p.m. on October 17 in the Campus Center Room 103/104.
-At the reception photo contest jurors will share their views on the submitted photos and they chose the photos they deemed notable and of honorable mention.
-The intent of this juried review is to demonstrate the multiple perspectives on the impact of photographic images as well as the different disciplinary appreciations of photography as cultural documentation, aesthetic representation and student engagement.
+A reception will be held from 12:00 to 1:30 p.m. on Monday, October 21 in the Lewis Global Studies Center.
+At the reception photo contest jurors will share their views on the submitted photos and comment on why they chose the photos they deemed notable and of honorable mention.